-\textbf{Varying the number of clients selected in each round.} In our main experiments, we used a client sampling ratio of 0.5, that is 50\% of the total devices were sampled in each round of FL.
-We now present an experiment on the PAMAP2 dataset measuring the impact of varying the number of clients sampled in each round, from 0.1, 0.25, 0.5, 0.75, 1.0 fraction of total clients.
+In our main experiments, we used a client sampling ratio of 0.5, that is 50\% of the total devices were sampled in each round of FL.
+We now present an experiment on the RealWorld dataset measuring the impact of varying the number of clients sampled in each round, from 0.1, 0.25, 0.5, 0.75, 1.0 fraction of total clients.
 Figure~\ref{fig:device_count} shows the per-round $F_1$ score for personalized models and the number of \dead{} devices during training.
 We observe that sampling more clients (fractions: 0.5, 0.75, or 1.0) leads to faster convergence to higher $F_1$ score than sample fractions of 0.25 or 0.1.
 At the same time, we see diminishing returns with oversampling; for example, sample fraction of 0.5 performs better than 0.75 and 1.0.
 Such diminishing returns associated with oversampling have been shown in prior works as well~\cite{charles2021large}.
-Another explanation for this result is that sampling higher fraction of clients in each round depletes the energy of participating devices faster, leading to more \dead{} devices and hurting the overall $F_1$ score.
+Another explanation for this result is that sampling higher fraction of clients in each round depletes the energy of participating devices faster, leading to more \dead{} devices and reducing the overall $F_1$ score.